RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 Run `redis-di status` to check the status of the installation.

-## Install RDI CLI on Kubernetes Cluster
+## Install RDI CLI on Kubernetes cluster

 ### Add CLI deployment